-RECOMMENDATION: The subcommittee warns that the broad dissemination and use of witnesses' identities for investigative purposes may raise privacy concerns not addressed under existing law.
-Because of the breadth and vital importance of sharing witness information in the integrated justice context, the subcommittee recommends that this issue be considered at length in the second volume of the Privacy Policy Guidance series, which will focus on the privacy concerns that are created by the enhanced sharing of electronic police incident report information.
+RECOMMENDATION: The subcommittee is concerned that the broad dissemination and use of witnesses' identities for investigative purposes may raise privacy concerns and reduce individuals' willingness to participate as witnesses in the criminal justice process.
+Because of the vital importance of sharing witness information in the integrated justice context, the subcommittee recommends that this issue be considered at length in the second volume of the Privacy Policy Guidance series, which will focus on the privacy concerns that are created by the enhanced sharing of electronic police incident report information.